axnion/lnu-school-projects/README.md

 1. Remove the `- ./letsencrypt:/var/www` volume that we added earlier
 1. Add a new volume on nginx `- /etc/letsencrypt:/etc/letsencrypt`
 1. Open default.conf in a text editor `vim ~/app/default.conf`
 1. Remove the comment marks we added to the ssl lines on the first server.
 But also change the lines to point at the new certificates.
-Should look something like this
+Should look something like this, but change domain.com to your domain.
     ```
     ssl on;
     ssl_certificate /etc/letsencrypt/live/domain.com/fullchain.pem;